manu-p-1/PowerPlug/README.md

 ## Roadmap
 - Expanding the cmdlet library with more useful commands
-- Transition to .NET 5 and C# 9.0 as a new development medium
+- Transition to .NET 5 and C# 9.0 as a new development medium (crucial dependencies need to support it first!)
 - "Modularizing" the repo to work with a direct name such as `Import-Module -Name ...`